 Decrease Baking Time

-However, with gluten free bread, this is not always the case.
+However, toothpick clean is not always the case with gluten free bread.
 When you have too much leavener that create lots of holes in the dough or batter, if you do not bake it past the clean toothpick stage, it may collapse.
 You need a balance of adjustments in this case.